centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/faqs/whmcs-ispapi-registrar.md

 * you probably mixup using OT&E system (TestMode checked) with using your production system credentials or vice versa. if you use your production account, ensure to have TestMode unchecked (and vice versa).
 * 2-Factor authentication is active - which can't be supported in WHMCS. detailed read [here](//github.com/hexonet/whmcs-ispapi-registrar/issues/128).
 Deactivate it, or better create a restrictive role user as described [here]({{ 'docs/hexonet/whmcs/whmcs-ispapi-registrar/#hexonet-account-hardening' | relative_url }}).
 * the public ip-address used by your WHMCS system needs to be white-listed in case you have ip restrictions configured in our control panel.
 Find your Server IP address listed next to the error output.
 * the api node has to be reachable, not blocked by a firewall.
-We connect to `https://api.ispapi.net`.
+We connect to `https://api.ispapi.net` (LIVE System) and to `https://api-ote.ispapi.net` (OT&E System).
 This means outgoing connection to that url/domain name using port 443 has to be allowed.
 * up to now unconfirmed: special characters in your password could be a reason. change your password.
 We will check this and if confirmed, it will also be fixed in the next releases.

 Why can't we provide a specific reason for you?
 To harden our authentication process against hackers, we don't provide information about why it is exactly failing.